 Multiple virtual services (or farms) support.

-Schedulers available: weight, round robin, hash and symmetric hash.
+Schedulers available: weight, round robin, configurable hash (per IP, port, MAC or combination of them) and symmetric hash.

 Priority support per backend.